 What Pound Test Line for Bass in Clear Water?

 A monofilament line of 8-12 lb test is considered optimal for fishing in clear water conditions.
-Depending on the size of the bass in your water, you could go up to 15 lb, which is considered the upper limit.
+Couple that with a fluorocarbon leader of roughly the same strength, and you’re good to go!

 Feature image courtesy of Benett Rouse